romgrk/barbar.nvim/README.md

 " Sets the maximum padding width with which to surround each tab let bufferline.maximum_padding = 4

-" Sets the name of unsaved buffer let bufferline.no_name_title = 'No Name'
+" Sets the name of unsaved buffers let bufferline.no_name_title = v:null

 ```